FM Sitharaman holds meeting with hospitality, tourism sectors; discusses credit-related issues

-Finance Minister Nirmala Sitharaman on Friday held a meeting with representatives from travel, tourism and hospitality sectors to discuss various credit related issues with them.
+Finance Minister Nirmala Sitharaman on Friday held a meeting with representatives from travel, tourism, civil aviation and hospitality sectors to discuss various credit-related issues.

 The meeting was also attended by senior finance ministry officials and heads of various public sector banks (PSBs).